Saturday, October 9, 2021

 Criminal Impunity: Genesis of the TPLF Initiated Conflict in Tigray

-November 15, 2020, at 11:55 AM, Senait Mebrahtu twitted( in Amharic), From now on, if you don’t cease what you are doing, I will release a video of you being abused in prison and put you to shame forever.”
-This tweet was directed at the renown and award-winning Ethiopian journalist and human rights activist Reeyot Alemu.
-Reeyot was a prisoner of conscience for five years under the TPLF led government of Ethiopia.
-Senait is an active member of the Tigray People’s Liberation Front (TPLF), a party that was at the helm of power in Ethiopia for twenty-seven years before it was pushed out by popular revolt in 2018.
+On November 15, 2020, at 11:55 AM, Senait Mebrahtu tweeted (in Amharic), “From now on, if you don’t cease what you are doing, I will release a video of you being abused in prison and put you to shame forever.”
+This tweet was directed at the renowned, award-winning Ethiopian journalist and human rights activist Reeyot Alemu.
+Reeyot was a prisoner of conscience for five years under the TPLF-led government of Ethiopia.
+Senait is an active member of the Tigray People’s Liberation Front (TPLF), the party that held power in Ethiopia for twenty-seven years until it was ousted by a popular uprising in 2018.

 Torture as a Thing of Pride

-Criminals Playing Ethnic card to Escape Justice
+Criminals Playing the Ethnic Card to Escape Justice

 Torturers as Heroes

-Freedom to Tigray from the TPLF mafia rule!
+Freedom for Tigray—from the TPLF mafia rule!

 By Tariku Abas Etenesh